AndreiSmirnov13/AndreiSmirnov13/README.md

     <h6> The app had a monolithic architecture and a REST style communication method
          Virtual servers are located on VDS Timeweb.
 Cloud photo storage on S3 Google cloud.
-All application logic was contained within the monolith, but one container was submitted for moderation and isolated from the main application
+All application logic was contained within the monolith, but one container was submitted for moderation and isolated from the main application, and also, a separate microservice was developed for the img.proxy feature.
+It retrieves the requested image from the original photo stored in S3, returning it in the required format, size, with watermarks, etc., as needed.
     </div>
 </body>
 </html>